pingcap/ossinsight/docs/web-framework/01-deep-insight-about-web-framework-2021.md

 +--------------+-------------+
 ```

-## The Rankings of WF repos measured by Z-score in 2021
+## The Rankings of Web Framework repos measured by Z-score in 2021

 The analytical results displayed above are generated based on just one single metric of these three: stars, PRs, or contributors.
 Now, we will use the [Z-score](https://en.wikipedia.org/wiki/Standard_score) method to rank the WF repos on GitHub.